-- Create a new project from the studio or use an existing project from any version control.
-In my case, I am using GitHub.
+- Create a new project from the Studio or use an existing project from any version control.
+Currently using GitHub.

-- In my project, I have one “main.xaml“ file along with two test cases.
+- With one “main.xaml“ file along with two test cases.

-- If you are creating a new project from the studio.
-Kindly please connect the project to the version control and push the code to it.
+- If creating a new project from the Studio.
+Connect the project to the version control and push the code to it.

 - Once the account is ready.
 The home page looks like below.